At present, sadly, there is no cure for MCAS. The aim of treatment is to reduce the severity of symptoms and improve quality of life.

 Avoiding triggers is a key part of managing MCAS and relieving symptoms.
-If individuals have been able to identify specific triggers of their symptoms – for example, specific foods or chemicals, exercise or stress – these triggers should be avoided as much as possible to prevent a reaction.
+If you have been able to identify specific triggers of your symptoms – for example, specific foods or chemicals, exercise or stress – these triggers should be avoided as much as possible to prevent a reaction.

 This can include adopting specific diets such as low histamine or FODMAPS; controlling blood sugar fluctuations can also be beneficial.
 Some people may need to explore a combination of diets depending on their specific triggers, and if this is complicated, seeking help from either a dietician or nutritionist with knowledge of MCAS can be helpful.

-Of course, in many cases MCAS triggers are challenging to identify and new triggers may develop over time.
+Of course, in many cases, MCAS triggers are challenging to identify and new triggers may continue to develop over time.
 Sometimes, it is not always practical or even possible to avoid every trigger all of the time, particularly in public spaces.

 Certain medicines, such as codeine, are also known to trigger MCAS symptoms.
 Some people with MCAS also benefit from avoiding non-steroidal anti-inflammatory drugs (NSAIDs), such as aspirin or ibuprofen.
-Understanding each person’s unique set of triggers can help to better identify which medicines and excipients should be avoided.
+Understanding your unique set of triggers can help to better identify which medicines and excipients should be avoided.
 This should be done with the support of a medical professional.

-The table below provides an overview of some of the different medicines that can be used.
-The availability of these treatments varies, and some treatments are reserved only for the most severe cases of MCAS.
+The availability of treatments varies, and some treatments are reserved only for the most severe cases of MCAS.